 Letter before action

 Therefore, it’s good and cost effective practice with any complex claim or a claim with possible significant value, to invest in getting legal advice and help with a letter before action.
-At Darlingtons, we have a highly experienced, practical and cost effective litigation lawyer team – get in contact to discuss your situiation, how we can help and what it might cost.
+At Darlingtons, we have a highly experienced, practical and cost effective litigation lawyer team – get in contact to discuss your situation, how we can help and what it might cost.

 Court proceedings, whether lawyers are instructed or otherwise, involve cost and risk.
 Court fees must be paid, which are increasingly expensive and if you start a claim and then decide to abandon it, you may well face the prospect of having to pay the defendant’s legal fees.
 A letter before action in many cases, if well written, will lead to the other party quickly understanding that you are serious in taking action and lead to a resolution without going to court.
+So, a well worded claim letter is extremely important.

 The Court Rules for civil claims, known as the Civil Procedure Rules (CPR) also make it very clear that the court either expects or requires a clear pre-action letter of claim to have been sent before a Claimant starts proceedings.
 Failure to send such a letter has potential consequence of.